When I was growing up, my family would often take day trips up I-91 from Connecticut into Vermont in the Fall.

 To find a place to go apple picking in Vermont, check out Vermont Apples’ list of orchards and farms.

-While apple picking is certainly a popular event in every New England state, Vermont is home to a unique adults-only twist: Stowe Cider!
+While apple picking is certainly a popular event in every New England state, Vermont is home to a unique adults-only twist: hard cider mills!

 The Taproom at Stowe Cider is open every day, but visiting on the weekend is where it’s at.